Seamless Migration from Medium to Self-Hosted Website

 category: /categories/:name/

-Please replace the settings with your content as per the comments.
+Please replace the settings with your own content as indicated in the comments.

-⚠️ Any adjustments to _config.yml require restarting the local site for the changes to take effect!
+⚠️ Changes to _config.yml require restarting the local site to take effect!

 Preview the Website